ministryofjustice/moj-frontend/docs/components/add-another/_inline-layout.md

 The item names are numbered 1, 2, 3 and so on.

-### 2. Choose what to put in your 'add another' component
+### 2. Choose what to put in the component

-You can add up to 3 fields to the inline layout, from the following 2 components.
+You can add up to 3 fields from the following 2 components to the inline layout.
 These are called the 'preferred instances' in Figma:

 - [GOV.UK text input](https://design-system.service.gov.uk/components/text-input/)
 - [GOV.UK select component](https://design-system.service.gov.uk/components/select/)